1809031104050311011804/PotW/PotW #24 - Tip Calculator/README.md

 ### ***What does this program do?***

-This program will calculate recommend tips based on the total cost of a bill.
+This program will calculate recommended tips based on the total cost of a bill.

 ### ***How do I run this program?***